 I’ve never been bothered by death as such, but in typical British fashion, I always wanted to die without making a fuss.

 There is this gorilla of a man with garlic breath trying to give me some fucked up version of the Heimlich manoeuvre.
-He is thrusting his mammoth, drunken frame into me as if it’s mating season at the zoo and he is knocking over people’s dinners in the process.
-I want to apologise to them, but I can’t because I am choking on mozzarella.
+He is thrusting his mammoth, drunken frame into me as if it’s mating season at the zoo and knocking over people’s dinners in the process.
+I want to apologise to them.
+I can’t because I am choking on mozzarella.
 I suppose this is my final piece of absurdist art — I call it ‘Death by Cheese’.

 I would laugh, but I can’t for obvious reasons.